 This course will help you understand the basics of images, difference between RGB and CMYK color, difference between DPI and PPI and many more!

 |ENROLL NOW →|

-Learn composite photography, create your own composite images and learn additional Photoshop skills
+In this course, you will learn how to create your own composite images and additional Photoshop skills.

 |ENROLL NOW →|

 Learn and understand the basics of digital photography, lenses, composition, exposure and lighting.